MatteO-Matic/Gunz2-serveremulator/README.md

 # Gunz2-serveremulator
-Unfinished private server to gunz 2, current code in python isn't written for being a private server, it's just to help furthering the research and reversing packets.
+Unfinished server emulation to gunz 2, current code in python isn't written for being a private server, it's just to help furthering the research and reversing packets.

 ## Packet encryption/decryption unravel
 ### Grabbing the cryptkey